eloqdata/eloq-website/website/blog/2024-09-01-benchmark-transaction/index.md

 ---
-title: 'EloqKV as Transactional Store'
+title: 'EloqKV as Transactional Store (Atomic Operations)'
 authors: eloq
 date: 2024-09-01
 tags: [Company]
 ---

-In the previous blogs, we discussed the [durable feature](/blog/2024/08/25/benchmark-txlog) of **EloqKV** and benchmarked the write performance of **EloqKV** with the Write-Ahead-Log enabled.
-In this blog, we will continue to explore the transaction capabilities of **EloqKV** and demonstrate the performance of distributed atomic operations using the Redis _WATCH / MULTI / EXEC_ commands.
+In the previous blog, we discussed the [durable feature](/blog/2024/08/25/benchmark-txlog) of **EloqKV** and benchmarked the write performance of **EloqKV** with the Write-Ahead-Log enabled.
+In this blog, we will continue to explore the transaction capabilities of **EloqKV** and benchmark the performance of distributed atomic operations using the Redis _WATCH / MULTI / EXEC_ commands.

 <!--truncate-->

 All benchmarks were conducted on AWS (region: us-east-1) EC2 instances, with Ubuntu 22.04.

-Workloads were generated using the [memtier-benchmark](https://github.com/RedisLabs/memtier_benchmark) tool.
-In all tests, we use **EloqKV** version 0.6.9.
+### Transaction in EloqKV

+Fifteen years ago, the esteemed database expert Mike Stonebraker famously wrote an [article](https://cacm.acm.org/blogcacm/stonebraker-on-nosql-and-enterprises/) in _Communications of the ACM_ declaring, "No ACID Equals No Interest" for enterprise users.
+Unfortunately, due to the high costs associated with distributed transactions, many distributed databases avoid full transaction support in favor of better performance.
+For example, while Redis supports limited transaction operations in single-node mode, it does not support transactions across servers in a cluster.

+Thanks to our revolutionary [Data Substrate](/blog/2024/08/11/data-substrate) architecture, **EloqKV** is a fully ACID-compliant database.
+In addition to offering durability, which was discussed in a previous [blog post](/blog/2024/08/25/benchmark-txlog), **EloqKV**'s transaction capabilities support the Redis _WATCH, MULTI, DISCARD_, and _EXEC_ commands even in a cluster.

+In this blog, we focus on benchmarking the _MULTI_ and _EXEC_ commands for _PUT/GET_ operations—specifically, performing a series of read and write operations atomically across a cluster of servers.
+We believe this workload provides valuable insights into the costs associated with distributed transactions.
+Although **EloqKV** also supports _WATCH, DISCARD_, and _Lua scripting_, creating standard representative test cases for these features is more challenging.

+In **EloqKV**, the ACI (Atomicity, Consistency, Isolation) part of ACID is always enabled.
+No configuration changes are required to enable _MULTI_ and related commands in a cluster.
+A single key operation is executed as a transaction with a single command, and will not incur additional overhead. **EloqKV** supports different [levels of isolation](<https://en.wikipedia.org/wiki/Isolation_(database_systems)#Isolation_levels>), with the default being [Repeatable Reads](<https://en.wikipedia.org/wiki/Isolation_(database_systems)#Repeatable_reads>), which is the isolation level used in the experiments discussed in this blog.

-### Distributed Atomic Operations
+### Experiments

 In the first experiment, we compare EloqKV and Redis in batch mode across different workloads.
 We focus on two batch modes:

 1. Pipeline Mode: In this mode, the client sends multiple commands to the server without waiting for responses to previous commands.
 The server processes these commands sequentially and returns all the responses at once.
-This approach significantly reduces network communication time, especially when executing many commands.
+This batching approach significantly reduces network communication overhead, especially when executing many commands.
+Notice that each command in the pipeline is executed independently, with potentially other commands executed in between.
+However, we do enforce that the commands for any given key is executed in the order they appear in pipeline.

 2. WATCH / MULTI / EXEC Command Mode: This mode ensures that a group of commands is executed as a single atomic operation, meaning either all commands are executed or none are.

-Typically, pipeline mode offers higher performance compared to MULTI / EXEC due to the absence of atomicity overhead.
-However, our experiment demonstrates that while MULTI / EXEC is slower than pipeline mode, it still achieves more than one million operations per key, which is more than sufficient for most workloads.
-Performance is not the main barrier to implementing atomic operations in caching solutions.
-The real challenge lies in Redis's limitation on cross-shard MULTI / EXEC commands in a cluster, requiring applications to use hashtag to ensure all keys in a MULTI / EXEC command reside in the same shard.
+Typically, pipeline mode offers higher performance compared to MULTI / EXEC due to the absence of isolation overhead.
+However, our experiment demonstrates that while MULTI / EXEC is slower than pipeline mode, it can still perform a few million kv operations per second, which is more than sufficient for most workloads.

-EloqKV overcomes this limitation by natively supporting cross-shard MULTI / EXEC commands and distributed transactions.
-This allows users to benefit from transactional guarantees in an EloqKV cluster just as they would on a single EloqKV node.

-In the following experiment, **EloqKV** operates in pure memory mode, with persistent storage and transactional features disabled.
+In the following experiment, **EloqKV** operates in pure memory mode, with persistent storage and WAL disabled.

 ### Hardware and Software Specification